-Alumnae Association of Smith College - The online directory lists alums by career, employer, and location which students may access using their 99#.
+Office of Alumnae Relations - The online directory lists alums by career, employer, and location which students may access using their 99#.
 Includes a world-wide directory of Smith Clubs.

 Informational Interviewing and the Art of Networking (PDF) - Our guide covering how to prepare for and set up a networking meeting, questions to ask, and follow-up actions.

 Lazarus Center Workshops on networking and LinkedIn are offered throughout the semester and J-term.